 Colorado Impact Fund

-The Honorable Federico F. Peña is currently a senior advisor to the Colorado Impact Fund and to Vestar Capital Partners, a private equity firm with offices in New York, Boston and Denver.
+The Honorable Federico F. Peña is currently a senior advisor to the Colorado Impact Fund.
 He already serves at DU as member of the board for the Latino Leadership Institute at the Daniels College of Business.
 Peña has practiced law, served in the Colorado Legislature, served as mayor of Denver, founded an investment advisory firm, and served in two cabinet positions in the Clinton administration — as secretary of the Department of Energy and secretary of the Department of Transportation.
 Peña received a JD from the University of Texas.
 He is originally from Brownsville, Texas, and lives in Denver with his wife, Cindy, and their four children.
 Peña currently serves on the boards of Wells Fargo & Co., Sonic Corp. and Toyota Motor North America’s Diversity Advisory Board.
 Peña was a national co-chair of Obama for America 2012.
 He served in the same role in 2008 and was a national board member of the Obama-Biden Transition.

 Scott J. Reiman